top of page

 • Saturday lunches

-• Compute credits for coursework and projects
+• Compute and API credits for coursework and projects

-• Dedicated study spaces in your city.
+• Dedicated study spaces in your city

 Why apply to TARA?